Home

 "Shared spaces, whether for a brother and sister or children of the same sex, must give each a sense of specialness, privacy and a unique feeling of being alone while still sharing.

-Siblings of the same age, as with twins, still want their own space to be alone or with friends and sharing brother/sister rooms, have to deal with privacy issues most of all.
-I like to feature what each child likes in their space.
 Create a theme for each or treat the walls in a similar color family but a little different.
-Design a mural curtain to divide each childs' bed or feature a large cork board with each childs own art, awards, calendars and such for their own identity."
+Design a mural curtain to divide each childs' bed or feature a large cork board with each child's own art, awards, calendars and such for their own identity."

 Bedroom Decorating - Bedroom storage

-"Today it is easy to find ways to create storage in a child's room.
 Look at all the wasted spaces under and above the beds to store or hang items for show or for storage.
 Plastic and wicker bins, wooden cubes and fabric hampers are all suitable for their dolls, game pieces and ever growing toy collections.
-Look up at the walls and see how high can you go with shelving and still make it accessible for the child to retrieve their stuff.
-Soft and cuddly things can go up high, books can frame the room."

 Q8.
-Please share your favorite children's room among all you have decorated over the years, and what makes kids bedroom decorating so special.
+Please share your favorite children's room among all you have decorated over the years, and what makes kids bedroom decorating so special?

 "It is not so much the room, as it is the child that lives in it, that makes it a special room.
 I have had so many wonderful experiences with designing children's rooms over the years, but it is when the interaction with the child results in a conversation about "their" room, that I hold dear.
-When a toddler takes my hand to show me his/her own room or new bed as though I don't know who did it, that I get all goose bumpy.
-Their notion that I had nothing to do with their room still amazes me and still gives me the passion to create more fun, imaginative childrens rooms."

 Thank you Esther for the insightful decorating tips and for sharing these charming pictures of kids rooms.